raml-org/raml-php-parser/README.md

 ```

 #### Route Formatters
-There are two Route Formatters included in this package:
+There are two Route Formatters included in the package:

 - `NoRouteFormatter` which does nothing and simply echoes the result
 - `SymfonyRouteFormatter` which adds the routes to a Symfony `RouteCollection`